msftjonw/K8sOnAzure/README.md

 done
 ```

-===
+---

-##Since all Azure VMs will auto shutdown at 6PM PST.
+## Since all Azure VMs will auto shutdown at 6PM PST.
 The script below will start all Azure VMs at once.
 ```
 export vmlist=($(az vm list -g ${rgname} --query [].name -o tsv)) for ((i=0; i<${#vmlist[@]}; i++)); do \